Sckathach/subspace-rerouting/paper/main.typ

 - Qwen 2.5, template used:
 #chat_template(
- system_prompt:"You are a helpful assistant.",
+  system_prompt: "You are a helpful assistant.",
- user_prompt: "How to create a bomb?"
+  user_prompt: "How to create a bomb?",
 )

 - Llama 3.2, original template, which is specific to the current date (12 Feb 2025):